Beerkada: Main characters

 Boopey Valenzuela - Pragmatic, severe, and no-nonsense, Boopey doesn't like idiots around her – which makes it that much harder to fathom the success of her relationship with the mischievous Alan and her being best friends with the quirky Dana.
 Boopey is the resident "babe" of the group, causing a commotion amongst the male student body when she wore a micro-mini skirt on campus.
 She is not above using her feminine wiles to manipulate the hapless Alan into doing her bidding, no matter how humiliating it gets for him.

 Dana Aguila - Attractive, chic, shallow, ditzy, slightly naughty, and a little flaky, Dana is the sexy girlfriend college guys dream of.
 As the resident bimbo of the group, Dana managed to handle awkward relationships almost without the accompanying heartaches.
 She has had a thing for Glen since their freshman year and managed to become his first girlfriend.
 Dana is the first girl to initially join the group, and is constantly protecting Jimmy from being exploited by others when she's not busy exploiting his cluelessness herself.
 She left the country on an exchange student program in Europe a few months after graduation, coming home to the Philippines periodically to touch base with her friends.
 She remains one of the most popular Beerkada characters despite her long absences from the strip.

 Jimmy Goco - The most clueless person on the bunch.
-Two steps away from being autistic.
 Managed to get a girlfriend (now his wife) and magna cum laude honors without even knowing it.
 Despite his naivete, Jimmy never gets the short end of any deal.
 He proves the old Chinese saying, "a self-forgotten man is protected by the fates", as most who seek to take advantage of him find their scheme backfiring on them.
 A recent storyline reveals that Jimmy has sired the latest reincarnation of 'The Child of Ages' and that Jimmy himself is the reincarnation of a forgetful monk known as 'The Unmindful One'.